 What we did:

-- We had her lip and tongue ties fixed with a laser eight months ago and I still night nursed up until recently.
+- We had her lip and tongue ties fixed with a laser when she was 22 months and stopped night nursing around here, too.
+(Though I nursed her through 33 months.)

 - We did three treatments with ozone.
 (The teeth started hardening by the second treatment.)

 - I did my best to keep her on a diet where she ate only whole foods.
 We tried a paleo / primal diet but it never stuck.
-(I do not recommend a paleo diet. ) She ate more meat and cheese these past few months, but she also ate whole grains and bread (more on that below).
+She ate more meat and cheese these past few months, but she also ate whole grains and bread (more on that below).
 Our diet was by no means perfect.
 We certainly had a few days where I’d be embarrassed to admit what she ate.
 (As in processed food, cookies, juice, etc.)

 - Every night we brushed her teeth with either a little flouride toothpaste or just some xylitol on a brush, then coated the affected teeth with MI Paste we bought from the dentist.